Zai-shen/Zai-shen/README.md

 - :battery: My goal for 2020: Creating and releasing my first game on various platforms.
 - 💬 Ask me about anything code related, I'm always happy to help.
 - 📫 How to reach me: soulfast333{at}gmail.com
-- ⚡ Fun fact: I love growing my own bonsais, maybe I'll make a game about this one day.
+- ⚡ Fun fact: I love growing my own bonsais, maybe I'll make a game about it one day.

 <hr>